substrait-io/substrait/site/docs/types/named_structs.md

 Named Structs are most commonly used to model the schema of Read relations.

+> Note: In this page Structs are annotated with names for readabilty.
+> In practice Structs to not contain name information.

 ## Determining Names
-When producing/consuming names for a NamedStruct, some types requires special handling:
+When producing/consuming names for a NamedStruct, some types require special handling:

 ### Struct
 A struct has names for each of its inner fields.

 For example, the following Struct
 ```
-        a     b
-struct<i64, fp64>
+struct<a: i64, b: i64>
 ```
 has 2 names, one for each of its inner fields.